jung-akim/search_engine/README.md

 - Universal Sentence Encoder, Daniel Cer and Yinfei Yang and Sheng-yi Kong and Nan Hua and Nicole Limtiaco and Rhomni St. John and Noah Constant and Mario Guajardo-Cespedes and Steve Yuan and Chris Tar and Yun-Hsuan Sung and Brian Strope and Ray Kurzweil, 2018, arXiv:1803.11175
 - PEGASUS: Pre-training with Extracted Gap-sentences for Abstractive Summarization, Jingqing Zhang and Yao Zhao and Mohammad Saleh and Peter J. Liu, 2019, arXiv:1912.08777
 - Sentiment Analysis with Tensorflow 2 and Keras using Python, Curiously, 2019, https://www.curiousily.com/posts/sentiment-analysis-with-tensorflow-2-and-keras-using-python/
+- When Not to Choose the Best NLP Model, DEEP LEARNING, FLOYDHUB, 2019, https://blog.floydhub.com/when-the-best-nlp-model-is-not-the-best-choice/
 - Hugging Face datasets, https://huggingface.co/models?filter=summarization
 - TransformerSum documentation, https://transformersum.readthedocs.io/en/latest/general/about.html#extractive-vs-abstractive-summarization
 - Comparison of different Word Embeddings on Text Similarity - A use case in NLP, Intellica.AI, 2019, https://medium.com/@Intellica.AI/comparison-of-different-word-embeddings-on-text-similarity-a-use-case-in-nlp-e83e08469c1c